-We begin the day with a stroll around the automotive manufacturing facility at the impressive Ford Rouge Factory Tour in Dearborn, here the innovation of the past connects with the technology of the present and future.
+Begin the day with a stroll around the automotive manufacturing facility at the impressive Ford Rouge Factory in Dearborn, here the innovation of the past connects with the technology of the present and future.

 It’s off next to ‘Motor City’, Detroit; where you’ll enjoy a leisurely city tour which includes visits to the Renaissance Center, Comerica Park (home of the Detroit Tigers), the Fox Theatre and more.
-Return to Dearborn, where the afternoon is at leisure to explore the living history and Americana of Greenfield Village.
-We’ve even included a spin of the village in a vintage Model T, if you so wish.
+Return to Dearborn, with an afternoon at leisure to explore the living history and Americana of Greenfield Village.

 In the evening join your group for a farewell cocktail reception and dinner.